thomas192/cube-survival/README.md

 ## About the game

 Cube Survival is 3rd person game where the player must catch cubes to survive.
 It was developped in C++ with Unreal Engine.
-I lost the code but I made a cool video about it.

 ## Teaser and demonstration